 - 30. Advances in medical care depend on sound clinical research.
 However, support provided by health-related commercial organisations can influence the design, conduct, outcomes, and findings from the research and how those findings are interpreted and published.
-For example, a doctor whose research is funded by a pharmaceutical company may report results in a more favourable manner to facilitate future research opportunities. - 31.
+For example, a doctor whose research is funded by a health-related commercial organisation may be inclined to report results in a more favourable manner to facilitate future research opportunities. - 31.
 If you engage in research, you must manage conflicts of interests appropriately.
 Failure to do so could compromise the integrity of your study and affect public confidence in medical research.
-To manage and reduce conflict of interest in research, you must: - a. act with honesty and integrity when designing, organising, conducting, and reporting findings from the research - b. ensure there is a written agreement that outlines your level of involvement, what services you will provide, and the nature and duration of the research - obtain approval from a research ethics committee before conducting the research, and additional approval for any material changes to the scope once the research is underway. - 32.
+To manage and reduce conflict of interest in research, you must: - a. act with honesty and integrity when designing, organising, conducting, and reporting findings from the research - b. ensure there is a written agreement that outlines your level of involvement, what services you will provide, and the nature and duration of the research - c. obtain approval from a research ethics committee before conducting the research (unless the type of research does not require this) and additional approval for any material changes to the scope once the research is underway. - 32.
 Any compensation or payment from a health-related commercial organisation should be a fair and accurate reflection of the time, expenses and effort you spend on the research.
-You must not: - a. allow any payments, funds or gifts from sponsors to influence your conduct and your research findings - b. participate in research where the sponsor or funder restricts the reporting of an adverse event, or controls how the results are interpreted, distributed and published - c. enrol patients in the research unless they (or their authorised representative) have provided full, informed and voluntary consent - d. enter an arrangement where the amount of compensation (monetary or otherwise) is tied to or influenced by the outcome of the study
+You must not: - a. allow any payments, funds or gifts from sponsors to influence your conduct and your research findings - b. participate in research where the sponsor or funder restricts the reporting of an adverse event, or controls how the results are interpreted, distributed and published - c. recruit and/or enrol patients in the research unless they (or their authorised representative) have provided full, informed and voluntary consent - d. enter an arrangement where the amount of compensation (monetary or otherwise) is tied to, or influenced by, the outcome of the study - e. hold any proprietary or commercial interest in any product being developed or tested unless that arrangement has been approved in writing by the relevant ethics review committee - f. let any compensation for recruiting participants into clinical trials influence or interfere with your duty of care to patients - g. accept any payment, compensation, gifts or hospitality that is not explicitly declared in a conflict of interest statement.
+You must include that statement when you publish the findings from your research.

-&lt;sup>5 For example, it may be appropriate to refer your patients to another doctor or health professional, and to restrict the information you disclose to the health-related commercial organisation you provide consultancy or advisory services for.
+6 For example, it may be appropriate to refer your patients to another doctor or health professional, and to restrict the information you disclose to the health-related commercial organisation you provide consultancy or advisory services for.